mmbman/Katagiri/1979-06-09-Fukanzazengi-Talk-1.md

 But actually, we don't do zazen like this.
 Zazen is used as a means.

 At that time, you accept yourself as an immature person.
 And then through zazen you want to reach a certain higher level, which is called *a mature level of human life*, seen in the future.
-At that time, the present life is immature or unhappy.
-That's why you want to practice zazen.
+At that time, the present life is immature or unhappy; that's why you want to practice zazen.

 So at that time, zazen is completely a means to an end.
 That means you already accept your life [as] not sublime, your life [as] unhappy. [...]
 If you do zazen like this, as a means to an end, you accept the lack of sublimity in your existence.
 That's why you really want to do zazen.